Ruzgfpegk/RealTimeGenerator/README.md

 * Only one instance of the code exists for many projects.

 ## Requirements ##
+OS:
+ * Doesn't seem to matter, but rendering differences are present (better on Linux).
+Tested under Win10 and Debian9.

+PHP:
+ * Targeting 7.2+.
+Tested with success on 7.2 and 7.3.

 Depending on which image library you use, you'll need at least one of these libraries:
  * Gd (doesn't support animated GIF files, so a slow external library is used)
  * Imagemagick (Imagick)
  * GraphicsMagick (Gmagick)

-You'll need composer to install external libraries used in this project: see https://getcomposer.org/ .
+You'll need composer to install external libraries used in this project (imagine and gif-creator): see <https://getcomposer.org/> .

 ## Usage ##

 ### Quick start ###
-In your webserver configuration, create a new virtual host to the `public_html` folder of the project.
+In your web server configuration, create a new virtual host to the `public_html` folder of the project.

 If you're using Apache and planning on using the rewritten URLs (see below), either copy-paste the contents of the `public_html/.htaccess` in the virtual host configuration file or allow configuration overrides.